What is Women’s Sober Living?

 “Sober living” describes a structured environment where women live while attending intensive outpatient programs (IOPs) or partial hospitalization programs (PHPs).
 Sober Living residents are available for clients who have graduated from their recovery program, but wish to stay temporarily in transitional housing.

-Sober living housing offered at the Florida House Experience provides substance-free surroundings (zero tolerance) for women in recovery.
+Sober living housing offered at FHE Health provides substance-free surroundings (zero tolerance) for women in recovery.
 Women share all household chores and perform therapeutic duties meant to strengthen their ability to one day live independently.
 House rules governing Women’s Sober Living at FHE are strictly enforced and household tasks are expected to be completed according to schedule.
 Visitors are welcome to visit during specified hours.

 Controlled environments like our Women’s Sober Living incorporate a variety of holistic, individual and group activities conducive to empowering women with the skills they need to lead a sober and productive life.
 By preventing access to things that can “trigger” relapse–people who use addictive substances, stressful situations and environments facilitating drug use–Women’s Sober Living allows women to focus on themselves, their psychological and physical needs and achieving program goals essential for improving their sense of self-worth and self-identity.

 Support for Women in Our Sober Living Program

 FHE Health offers a strong support structure for sober living clients (aftercare, outpatient clinic, PHP and IOP).
 Sober Living participants spend their days in counseling sessions, group therapy sessions and educational classes that teach coping and anger management skills.

 Physical activities are also an essential component of our substance abuse recovery programs.
 Patients have time to walk around the grounds, swim or enjoy sports games with other house members.
 Nutritional meals are provided to help restore client health.
 In addition, Sober Living offers meditation classes and activities recommended by counselors that support the successful completion of this program.